 “This is a good indication for a biotech company of this size,” Marko Kozul, an analyst with Leerink Swann in Boston, said in a telephone interview.
 Alnylam has a “rapid path” to develop the drug and bring it to market, he said.
 “You’re not talking about a 3,000 patient breast cancer study.
 You’re talking about a 150 patient phase III.”

-Pfizer Inc. (PFE), the world’s largest drugmaker, saw its drug, Tafamidis, for the same disease rejected by the U.S. Food and Drug Administration in June.
+Pfizer Inc. (PFE:US), the world’s largest drugmaker, saw its drug, Tafamidis, for the same disease rejected by the U.S. Food and Drug Administration in June.
 It is approved for sale in Europe under the name Vyndaqel.
 The FDA has asked for more data showing the drug’s effectiveness.
 Pfizer has said it will continue talking with the FDA about the drug.

 “Tafamidis unfortunately, was a bit underpowered as a study,” Maraganore said.
 “The FDA took a more conservative approach than the Europeans did.”
 He predicted that if both drugs are approved, they could end up being used in tandem.